amymcgovern/pyparrot/docs/minidronecommands.rst

 internally so this function deletes them after 35 have been taken.
 Make sure you are downloading them either using the mobile interface or through the python code.

+**Note**: Parrot broke the ability to access the groundcam in their latest (3.0.25) firmware upgrade.
+We will reenable these functions as soon as parrot fixes the firmware but for now, they will only work in versions 3.0.24 and below.

 ``get_groundcam_pictures_names()`` Returns the names of the pictures stored internally from the groundcam.
 Only for the mambo.

 ``get_groundcam_picture(name)`` Returns the picture with the specified name.
 Only for the mambo.